cortex-js/compute-engine/src/docs/guide-patterns-and-rules.md

 **To check if an expression matches a pattern**, use the `ce.match(<expression>, <pattern>)` function.

-The `ce.match()` function is not recursive.

-The `ce.match()` function takes into account information about the functions, such as which are commutative and associative.

 If there is a match, `ce.match()` returns a `Substitution` object literal with keys corresponding to the matching named wildcards.
 If no named wildcards are used and there is a match it returns an empty object literal.
 If there is no